Neural network tokamak equilibria with incompressible flows

 For fixed boundary equilibria, Eq. \eqref{ggse} is accompanied by a Dirichlet boundary condition of the form $u|_{\partial\Dc}=u_b$, where $u_b$ is a fixed value and $\partial\Dc$ is the boundary of the domain $\Dc\subset \mathbb{R}^2$.
-In present day tokamaks the plasma boundary has a characteristic D shape, elongated in the vertical direction and usually having a lower X-point associated with the presence of a divertor.
-A flexible and accurate approximation of the computational domain and its boundary, which might be up-down symmetric or asymmetric, is required for constructing accurate tokamak equilibria that are important for understanding and improving the plasma confinement since they are used for studying not only force-balance but also stability, and transport phenomena.
+In present-day tokamaks the plasma boundary is of a characteristic D shape, which is elongated in the vertical direction and usually has a lower X-point associated with the presence of a plasma divertor.
+A flexible and accurate approximation of the computational domain and its boundary, which might be up-down symmetric or asymmetric, is required for constructing accurate tokamak equilibria.
+These equilibrium states are important for understanding and improving plasma confinement since they are used not only for studying force-balance but also stability, and transport phenomena.
 In two previous papers we derived analytic solutions in analytically prescribed domains for the Solovev \cite{Solovev1968} and the general linearizing ansatz \cite{Kaltsas2014,Kaltsas2019c} deploying an effective method for boundary shaping \cite{Cerfon2010}.
-However, these solutions are limited in the linear regime, and finding solutions for nonlinear choices of the free functions in general requires the deployment of numerical methods, which are usually based on finite difference or finite element discretizations of the computational domain.
-For numerical solutions, a sophisticated design of the discretization is often required so as the boundary to be approximated with sufficient accuracy.
-In addition, solutions obtained by conventional numerical methods, are not continuous, closed form solutions so their evaluation in between the discrete nodes requires interpolation and the analysis is grid-dependent.
+However, these solutions are limited in the linear regime and finding solutions for nonlinear choices of the free functions in general requires the deployment of numerical methods, which are usually based on finite difference or finite element discretizations of the computational domain.
+For solutions obtained by conventional numerical methods, a sophisticated discretization is often required so as the boundary to be approximated with sufficient accuracy.
+In addition, these are not continuous, closed form solutions, so their evaluation in between the discrete nodes requires interpolation and the analysis is grid-dependent.